 Importing Data from Google Sheets with googlesheets4

 By using the googlesheets4 package to access data directly from Google Sheets, you can avoid having to manually download data, copy it into your project, and adjust your code so it imports that new data each time you want to update a report.
 This package lets you write code that automatically fetches new data directly from Google Sheets.
-Whenever you need to update your report, you can simply run your code to refresh the data, and if you work with Google Forms, you can pipe data into Google Sheets, completely importing the workflow from data collection to data import.
+Whenever you need to update your report, you can simply run your code to refresh the data.
+In addition, if you work with Google Forms, you can pipe your data into Google Sheets, completely automating the workflow from data collection to data import.

-Using this package can help you manage complex datasets that updates frequently.
+Using this package can help you manage complex datasets that update frequently.
 For example, in her role at the Primary Care Research Institute at the University of Buffalo, Megan Harris used it for a research project about people affected by opioid use disorder.
 The data came from a variety of surveys, all of which fed into a jumble of Google Sheets.
-Using googlesheets4, she was able to bring all of her data into one place and use R to make sense of the results and put them to use.
+Using googlesheets4, she was able to bring all of her data into one place and use R to put them to use.
 Data that had once been largely unused because accessing it was so complicated came to inform research on opioid use disorder.

 This section demonstrates how the googlesheets4 package works using a fake dataset about video game preferences that Harris created to replace her opioid survey data (which, for obvious reasons, is confidential).